Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Book your first float in Lincoln

-Zero gravity.
+Zero apparent gravity.
 1,300 lbs of Epsom salt.
 Private suite, sanitized between every session.
 Family-owned since 2017.

 Book now → See memberships